 • It’s not about following all the rules

-God is relationship-driven and loves you.
+God is personal relationship-driven and loves you.
 He wants to have all of your heart.
 He wants to talk to you every day and hear you talk to Him every day!

 But I Failed God So Many Times…

 Stop right now and Google “stories of failure in the Bible.”
 The Bible is filled with the most messed-up stories.
-Character after character failing God but listen, God uses failures to inspire others to be real and let God in!
+Character after character fails God but listen, God uses failures to inspire others to be real and let God in!

 I can’t tell you how many times God tested me and I failed.
 Failure in life is not the end of the story because we learn from failure and overcome fear as we grow our faith in God!

-So start that relationship, failures and all – today is the Day
+So start that relationship, failures and all – today is the day!

 Related Post: (5 Bible Characters Who Were Successful After Miserable Failure